+A written or printed document prepared by counsel to file in court usually setting forth both facts and law in support of a case.

+Burden of proof:

-Brief A written or printed document prepared by counsel to file in court usually setting forth both facts and law in support of a case issue raised between the parties in a case.
-For example, in a criminal case, the prosecutor has the duty (burden of proof) to prove that the defendant is quilty beyond a reasonable doubt.
+The necessity or duty of affirmatively proving a fact or facts in dispute on an issue raised between the parties in a case.
+For example, in a criminal case, the prosecutor has the duty (burden of proof) to prove that the defendant is guilty beyond a reasonable doubt.